vgcman16/Alex-2.0/README.md

 npm install
 npm test
 ```

+`npm install` installs Mocha and other dependencies required for the tests.

 The test script spawns two Node processes that connect to the public signaling server.
 One inserts text and the other prints the synchronized content.